streathamchess/streathamchess.github.io/about/venues.md

 free on-street parking adjacent.
 Away matches are at various clubs to which our regulars are usually able to offer lifts.
-We are also affiliated to the Surrey County Chess Association which offers a route into county-wide competitions and inter-county match chess. *\[Ed note -- I will send separately a pic of play at St. Thomas Church Café, to replace the current one which was taken at the Library.\]*
+We are also affiliated to the Surrey County Chess Association which offers a route into county-wide competitions and inter-county match chess.

 The club usually holds a small number of internal competitions over the course of the year.
 They may be in rapid or blitz formats open to